YohannPeltier/YohannPeltier_7_01102021/README.md

 ## Config

-The .env.example file gives you an example of the .env file
+The `.env.example` file gives you an example of the `.env` file.

-The api/config/config.json file is used to configure the database
+The `api/config/config.json` file is used to configure the database.

+## Database

+MySQL Database :

-You can create the database with groupomania_development.sql
+You can create the database with `groupomania_development.sql`.

 ## Build Setup